Jwink3101/syncrclone/docs/config_tips.md

     $ syncrclone /full/path/to/sync/config.py

-It is *alwasy* executed the same as if you did
+It is *always* executed the same as if you did

     $ cd /full/path/to/sync/
     $ syncrclone config.py

 This is important to note when using local mode as rclone will be evaluated in the `.syncrclone` directory.

 ## Attribute Settings